anyscale/madewithml.github.io/docs/courses/mlops/feature-store.md

 Let's motivate the need for a feature store by chronologically looking at what challenges developers face in their current workflows.
 Suppose we had a task where we needed to predict something for an entity (ex. user) using their features.

-1. **Isolation**: feature development in isolation (for each unique ML application) can lead to duplication of efforts (setting up ingestion pipelines, feature engineering, etc.).
+1. **Duplication**: feature development in isolation (for each unique ML application) can lead to duplication of efforts (setting up ingestion pipelines, feature engineering, etc.).
     - `#!js Solution`: create a central feature repository where the entire team contributes maintained features that anyone can use for any application.
 2. **Skew**: we may have different pipelines for generating features for training and serving which can introduce skew through the subtle differences.
     - `#!js Solution`: create features using a unified pipeline and store them in a central location that the training and serving pipelines pull from.